Why College Grads Should be Careful About Getting a Job At a Startup

 The Amount of Work Is Insane

-Startups usually operate in a very limited timeframe.
-Often times, their financing is actually predicated on delivering a product or a service at a certain date and showing that this product or service actually works.
+- Startups usually operate in a very limited timeframe.
+Often times, their financing is actually based on delivering a product or a service at a certain date and showing that this product or service actually works.
 Even when this is not the case, they usually have a limited amount of money to burn through, after which it’s closing time unless they attract new investments or make their startup profitable on its own, which is incredibly difficult to do, by the way.

 The ultimate result of this is that there is so much work to do.
 The fact that they only have a limited number of people and that mistakes are often discovered way too late in the process does not help.
 Often times, startups need to pivot in order to survive, which usually means all of the work that was done up to that point is worth nothing.